Skip to main content

 For a description of .gitignore syntax, see .gitignore documentation.

-Define ignored files and folders in Semgrep Cloud Platform
+Define ignored files and folders in Semgrep AppSec Platform

-Another method for users to define ignore patterns is through a Project in Semgrep Cloud Platform.
+Another method for users to define ignore patterns is through a Project in Semgrep AppSec Platform.
 These patterns follow the same syntax as .semgrepignore in the preceding section.

-To define files and folders in Semgrep Cloud Platform:
+To define files and folders in Semgrep AppSec Platform:

 2. From the Dashboard Sidebar, select Projects > [Project name].

-3. Select the name of the project to modify, and then click the respective gear icon in the Settings column.
+3. Find the project you want to modify, then click its gear icon in the Settings column.

 Including files and folders through this method is additive.
-When Semgrep Cloud Platform makes a scan, it looks for a .semgrepignore within the repository.
-If no .semgrepignore file is found, Semgrep temporarily creates one and adds items from Semgrep Cloud Platform's Path Ignores.
-Adding items to the Path Ignores box does not override default Semgrep ignore patterns.
+When you run a scan using semgrep ci, Semgrep looks for a .semgrepignore within the repository.
+If no .semgrepignore file is found, Semgrep temporarily creates one and adds items from Semgrep AppSec Platform's Path Ignores.

-You can also add files to .semgrepignore while triaging individual findings in the No grouping view on the Findings page:
+You can also add files to .semgrepignore while triaging individual findings using Semgrep AppSec Platform:

 1. On the Semgrep Code Findings page, click the Status filter, and then select the Open status to see all open findings.